 THE President General, Building Materials International Market (BMIM), Ogidi, Chief Jude Nwankwo has commended, Governor Chukwuma Soludo for the flag off of construction and rehabilitation of roads in the State.

 He also requested that Gov Soludo should consider constructing an overhead pedestrian bridge in front of the market to reduce motor accidents often experienced in that area which leads to loss of lives of both customers and traders who visit the markets.

 Speaking to newsmen at the BMIM office, Ogidi, Idemili North Local Government Area, Chief Nwankwo also said that traders in Anambra State are willing to support Soludo for directly taking charge of the Ministry of Trade and Commerce.

 “Good road networks are what we need now in Anambra State which is the major commercial nerve centre in Nigeria.
 Let him continue the good work.

-Moreover, Jude Nwankwo commiserated with the family of Mbazulike Amaechi, the former Aviation Minister, describing the late elder statesman as the number one spokesperson of Ndigbo.
-He urged Dr. Chukwuemeka Ezeife, Peter Obi, Victor Umeh, Governor Soludo and others to fill the vacuum left by the late Mbazulike.
+Moreover, Jude Nwankwo commiserated with the family of Mbazulike Amaechi, the former Aviation minister describing the late Elder statesman as the number one spokesperson of Ndigbo.
+He urged Dr. Chukwuemeka Ezeife, Peter Obi, Victor Umeh, Governor Soludo and others to fill the vacuum left by late Mbazulike.